makarovadaria/film-point/README.md

     - feature/
     - bugfix/

-3. For the merge request, target the working branch to the `master` branch.
+3. For the merge request, target the working branch to the `main` branch.